CismonX/paleman/readme.md

 This project is based on Workerman.
-Extract Workerman to its current directory before use.
+Extract Workerman.zip to its current directory before use.